itsalirahimi/ground_truth_generation/README.md

 ### 4. Visualize and save the pose of robot and object simultaneously

-1. Fisrt, save the bag images of drone camera:
+1. Fisrt, save the bag images of drone camera.
+To do so, clone [this repo](https://github.com/hamidrezafahimi/technical_utils).
+Navigate to the root of the cloned repo.
+Then:

 ```
+# Assuming you're in the root of 'technical_utils' repo

+cd process_bagfiles

 python processImageBags.py "write" "<save-dir>"
 ```